-If you’ve recently been diagnosed with COPD, chances are you’ve been told that you need to improve your eating habits.
-Your doctor may even have referred you to a registered dietician to create a personal diet plan.
-A healthy diet won’t cure COPD, it will help your body fight off infections and make you feel better.
+If you’ve recently been diagnosed with chronic obstructive pulmonary disease (COPD), chances are you’ve been told that you need to improve your eating habits.
+Your doctor may even have referred you to a registered dietitian to create a personal diet plan.
+A healthy diet won’t cure COPD but it can help your body fight off infections, including chest infections that may lead to hospitalization.
+Eating healthfully can make you feel better, too.

 Diet Tip #1: Stay Balanced